pranavpandey/dynamic-dialogs/README.md

 ```

->For better understanding, please check `CustomDialogFragment` in the `sample` project.
+> For better understanding, please check `CustomDialogFragment` in the `sample` project.

 ### Dependency

-It depends on the [dynamic-utils](https://github.com/pranavpandey/dynamic-utils) to perform
+It depends on the [dynamic-utils][dynamic-utils] to perform various internal operations.
-various internal operations.
-So, its functions can also be used to perform other useful operations.

 ---